zonemaster/zonemaster/docs/internal/maintenance/Instructions-for-translators.md

   ```

 * Now it is time to connect your own fork of *Zonemaster-Engine* at Github to
-  the created clone, unless you have alreday done that, in case you can skip the
+  the created clone, unless you have already done that, in case you can skip the
   next step.

 * You have a user name at Github.
 Here we use "xxxx" as your user name and also